January contest

 Book cover

 Since the prize for November's contest was Routing TCP/IP volume 1, it's only fitting that the prize this time is Routing TCP/IP volume 2!
-I've reviewed both volumes (also see my notes) and heavily recommend both.
+I've reviewed both volumes and heavily recommend both.

 Copies of these books have been graciously donated by Cisco Press.
 Three correct entries will be chosen at random and each will win a copy.
 (Unfortunately, winners of the last contest aren't eligible to win again, but participation in the challenge is of course still welcome.)